GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 $
 where $r_(i, t)$ is the reward the agent received when transiting to state $s_t$ during episode $i$.
 The performance of the trained policy (denoted #pi-theta) is compared to a selection of baseline deterministic policies:
-- *#pi-still*, where the agent remains static and always chooses the #a-stay action;
 - *#pi-random*, where the agent acts randomly, also disregarding the state value;
 - *#pi-safe-random*, which additionally avoids hitting the walls;
+- *#pi-still*, where the agent remains static and always chooses the #a-stay action;
-- *#pi-orient* where the agent never moves, but orients itself to face the source.
+- *#pi-still-orient* where the agent never moves, but orients itself to face the source.
 Furthermore, we test both our directional and omnidirectional formulations of the #acr("WER") cost #wer-cost.
 //The first group of columns display the policies' performance when tested on the environment with
 #pi-theta is trained and evaluated on both environments separately.